aprs3/CHL_Project/README.md

 * **enrichment list.txt**: the list of genes we were requested to perform gene enrichment analysis on (contained in enrichment_list.txt).

 ## Folders structure and files description
-The datasets structure is the same for each one, so for simplicity reasons we describe as example "TI_IMM" with one patient and their files.
+The folder structure is the same for each dataset, so for simplicity reasons we describe as example "TI_IMM" with one patient and their files.

 ```
 TI_IMM